 Today is my 3-year kidney donation anniversary!
 It’s fitting to me that I got to donate a kidney as an act of gratitude, during a week that is culturally all about gratitude (thanks-giving).
 That’s just cool from any angle you look at it, and the timing, so incredibly perfect.
 I love 11/22 in the sense that it’s a good stopping point to look back for a second and appreciate all of the different aspects of this journey.
 Sometimes you can’t see progress or growth until you pause, turn around, and acknowledge the milestones behind you.
 Someone smart said “only spend 20% of your time looking back, and 80% of your time looking forward.”
 Thanksgiving week is when I use up part of my 20% of looking backwards, and I focus on truly living in gratitude.

 Over pillow talk with Rob this morning, we were talking about anniversaries.
 You have personal ones, and ones that you share with another human or group of humans.
 A personal one might be someone celebrating a year of sobriety, or a job anniversary.
 Then you have the anniversaries specific to an event you shared with another person.
 Like a wedding anniversary, or a Facebook friendiversary (haha).
 For me, today’s anniversary falls into the second category- one you share with another person.
 It’s an anniversary I share with my kidney recipient.
-It’s our special day!
-BUT, all I know about the recipient is that they were doing well 6 months after transplant, and that they have chosen to remain anonymous, and not connect.
-I assume they are alive, but don’t really know that either.
-So, if today is comparable to a wedding anniversary for example, it kind of feels like the other person in the equation forgot to show up to the anniversary dinner.
-I feel like I am missing out on an opportunity to connect with someone important (my recipient), about something really important (our shared experience).
+But it’s still sometimes odd knowing who that is.
+I have grown to love this mystery, and the thought that anyone I pass on the street could have my kidney.
+We are all one, and this anniversary reminds me of that.

 This year, when I take stock, what makes me feel happy, hopeful, motivated, and proud, is the forward momentum of Transplant Village.
 This past spring I got to help launch a program called the Kidney Champion Program at Northwestern.
 It’s something my dad and I have wanted to do for years, and it’s finally come to fruition.
 It’s a once a month 2.5-hour workshop at Northwestern where we teach people in need of a living donor, strategies on how to find a living donor by effectively sharing their story and leveraging their spheres of influence to communicate their need for a donor.
 When you can do this, a donor comes forward like magic.
 Version 1.0 of the program is already helping people and making an impact.
 It’s not rocket science; I believe anyone in need of kidney willing to do the hard work can find a living kidney donor using our strategies.